microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   new window from a current tab once this all lands.
   - Or it could be `NewWindowFromTab(index:union(int,int[])?)` to specify the current tab, a specific tab, or many tabs.

+### Elevation and Extensions

+In [#4000], we're tracking adding support for 3rd party extensions to the Terminal.
+These extensions will be code that runs either in-proc or out-of-proc, and can interact with the Terminal in some way.
+As examples, they might provide settings (profiles), or add UI elements, or parse the contents of the buffer.

+Because the Terminal will be executing 3rd party code, I believe extensions that run code should probably be disabled by default for elevated windows.
+This would help reduce the attack surface for and attacker to leverage the Terminal as an opportunity to have a user elevate the attacker's code.

+Of course, the user might want to be able to use a well-behaved extension in elevated windows, when they trust the extension.
+We could have an additional set of settings the user could use to enable certain extensions in elevated windows.
+However, this setting cannot live in the normal `settings.json` or even `state.json` (see [#7972], since those files are writable by any medium-IL process.
+Instead, this setting would ned to live in a separate file that's protected to only be writable by elevated processes.
+This would ensure that an attacker could not just add their extension to the list of whitelisted extensions.
+When the settings UI wants to modify that setting, it'll need to prompt the user for permission, but that's an acceptable user experience.

 ## TODOs